dirkwhoffmann/Moira/README.md

 I also tested Moira extensively with cputester, a tool written by Toni Wilen which is now part of the Amiga emulator UAE.
 With cputester you can create a large number of test programs that run on the Amiga platform and test the CPU "from the inside".
 With cputester I created a large number of test programs that were then executed inside vAmiga.

+Based on the testing results, all Amiga features of Moira can be considered to be thoroughly tested.
+Please note that all features that are not used by the Amiga (such as non-autovectored interrupts or the special behaviour of the TAS command) are either unimplemented or untested yet.
+If you plan to use the emulation core and need these features, please let me know.
+I am eager to add the yet missing features to the emulator.

 ## Feature Overview

 Besides the emulation core Moira comes with an integrated disassembler and a debugger.